 The State of California, Department of Transportation (Caltrans) established the California Pavement Preservation Center at California State University, Chico in July 2006 and fully funded the Center in January 2007.
 Dr. Hicks, came on board in February 2007 as the Technical Director.
 In January 2009 Dr. Hicks stepped down and Dr. Mary Stroup-Gardiner was hired as the Technical Director.
-She stepped down as Director on December 2009.
-Dr. DingXin Cheng is now Director of the Pavement Preservation Center.
+She stepped down in December 2009.
+Dr. DingXin Cheng has been the Director of the Pavement Preservation Center since 2010.

 The purpose of the Center is to provide pavement preservation services to public agencies and industry.
 Unique services include developing educational programs in pavement preservation, providing training and staff development opportunities, providing needed technical assistance to public agencies and industry, and managing/conducting research and outreach assistance.

 The Center works closely with the Pavement Preservation Task Group (PPTG), a statewide volunteer group consisting of members from Caltrans, the Federal Highway Administration (FHWA), industry, various public agencies, and academia to help promote pavement cost-effective preservation.
 The Center also is a member of the Rocky Mountain West Pavement Preservation Partnership (RMWPPP) and works with the National Center for Pavement Preservation (NCPP) on special projects.

 BENEFITS OF HAVING THE CENTER GO to Top

 With the funding shortage for most state and local agencies, pavement preservation has become a cost effective way to extend pavement service life and reduce the deterioration of pavement.
 In summary, there are several benefits from having the California Pavement Preservation Center including:

 Provides readily accessible expertise and knowledge to provide timely solutions in line with the Caltrans 5-Year Maintenance Plan